cvilas/guidance/process/third_party.md

   - Certainly avoid third party libraries as a way to outsource core competencies.
 - Integrate a third-party library into the codebase _only when_ it does not force design compromises.

+### Rationale

-Rationale 1: Design core components from first principles, building only what we need, following our design guidelines.
+1. Design core components from first principles, building only what we need, following our design guidelines.
 Re-invent the wheel.
 This approach results in a system that is simpler, easier to understand, extend and maintain.

-Rationale 2: We _own_ any third-party code we integrate, i.e., we become responsible for its bug fixes and maintenance.
+1. We _own_ any third-party code we integrate, i.e., we become responsible for its bug fixes and maintenance.
 Customer operations cannot stop and wait for original authors of a library to fix the software upstream.
 Better to write and fix your own bugs than deal with others'.

+## HowTo

 If the benefits of using third-party libraries outweigh the aforementioned drawbacks, then: